-

 4.3.2.5 The Board of Trustees shall meet at least once per calendar quarter.

-Board members at least 2 weeks prior to any scheduled meeting.
+4.3.2.7 The Secretary shall provide the agenda for regular Board meetings to the Board members at least two (2) weeks prior to any scheduled meeting.

 4.3.2.10 Two-thirds (2/3) of the total number of Board members shall constitute a quorum.